 Dr. Sebree’s community-oriented social justice praxis is emphasized in his teaching and mentorship.
 Dr. Sebree has been an active member of the for the Society for Humanistic Psychology, APA Division 32 since joining as a student in 2007.
 He has undertaken different leadership positions within the division, serving as a Member-at-Large, chair of the EcoJustice Task Force and co-chair of the Diversity and Inclusion Committee, and Membership chair for the organization.
 Dr. Sebree has served as a mentor for BIPOC students, promoting inclusivity, hospitality, and scholarly diversity.
 Dr. Sebree serves as a board member for the 501c3 non-profit, The Humanitarian Alliance, which works to promote psychological, social, and ecological justice.

-- PsyD, Michigan School of Professional Psychology
+- PsyD, Michigan School of Psychology (formerly Michigan School of Professional Psychology)

-- MA, Michigan School of Professional Psychology
+- MA, Michigan School of Psychology (formerly Michigan School of Professional Psychology)

 - BA, University of Michigan